Battle of Orange Walk: Battle

 One of the garrison, Private Bidwell, had been on detachment at a commissariat store in the town when the attack occurred.
 He took position in a compound overlooking the barracks and fired off his ten rounds of ammunition at the Maya.
 He then ran for the barracks to rejoin his comrades but was mortally wounded in doing so.

 The garrison kept up a defence of the structure for some four to six hours, during which time the Maya set fire to the town.
 At one point two American settlers – Price and Brudrow – joined the battle.
 Arriving from an outlying ranch they found themselves to the rear of the Maya; by opening fire they were able to cause enough confusion to ride over to the barracks.
 The Americans advocated a retreat over the river.
 Edge disagreed, stating that the act would kill Smith and endanger the men – though he would permit the Americans to try on their own.
 Both Price and Brudrow decided to remain in the barracks.
 A number of civilian refugees from the town also joined Edge and his men.
 Many of the others including all the European women and children escaped from the town by boat to nearby San Estevan.

-Eventually Canul was mortally wounded and the Maya defeated, suffering some 30 to 50 men killed and an unknown number of wounded.
+Eventually Canul was mortally wounded and the Maya defeated, reportedly suffering some 30 to 50 men killed and an unknown number of wounded.
 The survivors escaped into Mexico.
-British losses were two men killed and 14 severely wounded.
+British losses were reportedly two men killed and 14 severely wounded.
 More than 300 bullet holes were recorded in the walls of the barracks.

 The morning after the attack a rumour spread that another force of Maya was forming to resume the assault.
 A British patrol was sent out which found only a scattered few in the bush.
 Edge claims to have spent the next three days in leading patrols to secure the town and extracting more than 26 bullets from the defenders.
 A 20-man British relief force arrived on the third day with a more substantial reinforcement arriving on the fourth day.